snotskie/ttrpg/site/src/characters.md

 !!! compat "Eager Upgrade Options"
     If your starting Lifestyle was Eager, you may upgrade your Lifestyle to Driven, Chosen, or Wired.
 If you do, you receive this upgrade at the end of the following session.

     **⚜️ Driven:** Your eager drive has found purchase in a great mission or calling.
 When you have sparks, they might take on an incorrigible or resolute aspect.
 When you perform Spark Stat Checks using Hand or Hurt, you gain a $+dc2$ bonus to the roll, as though you were Helped by your own faith in your mission.
-You also gain the "Epic Inventory" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.
+You also gain the "Epic Fortitude" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **✨ Chosen:** You draw inspiration from the community around you, setting out on your journeys blessed, favored, or even cursed.
 When you have sparks, they might take on a divine or noble aspect.
 When you perform Spark Stat Checks using Heart or Home, you gain a $+dc2$ bonus to the roll, as though you were Helped by the will of the people whose lives you've touched.
 You also gain the "Blessed by Charity" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.